igorwojda/kotlin-coding-challenges/README.md

 [10 different ways](https://eddmann.com/posts/ten-ways-to-reverse-a-string-in-javascript/).
 Usually, we compare various solutions using
-([Big O notation](https://medium.com/karuna-sehgal/a-simplified-explanation-of-the-big-o-notation-82523585e835)) to determine space/time complexity and we look at code readability.
+([Big O notation](https://medium.com/karuna-sehgal/a-simplified-explanation-of-the-big-o-notation-82523585e835)) to determine space/time complexity, and we look at code readability.

 ## How do I start?